flutter/website/src/perf/best-practices.md

-If you need to tune your app’s performance, or perhaps the UI isn't as smooth as you expect, the Flutter plugin for your IDE can help.
+If you need to tune your app’s performance, or perhaps the UI isn't as smooth as you expect, the [DevTools Performance view][] can help!

+Also, the Flutter plugin for your IDE might be useful.
 In the Flutter Performance window, enable the **Show widget rebuild information** check box.
 This feature helps you detect when frames are being rendered and displayed in more than 16ms.